cameronolivier/wordle-assist/ROADMAP.md

       with the next suggested word (maybe top 3?)

 - [ ] 4: we should repeat the above until the user completes the card.

+- [ ] 5: Add a new algorithm that adds the number of times each letter is in that specific position to the count as an additional tally (do I need to weight this at all?)
+- [ ] 6: Get data of all previous answers and grey out (or simply remove?) and words already used
+-  [ ] 7: remove all plurals (and others? there are other words that aren't really used - like rude words, etc)
+\